 With Impact, there are no Open Enrollment restrictions, and you can join anytime.
 Impact Health Sharing offers transparency, giving visibility of where your money goes each month.
 Our community encourages one another during the hardest times, and this gives peace of mind to those who have been frustrated after throwing money to large corporations.

-If you want to hear from real members who have joined and not looked back because the savings have truly impacted them, click here!
+If you want to hear from real members who have joined and not looked back because the savings have truly impacted them, watch their healthcare stories here!

-If you would like to see what your cost savings may be, check out our pricing calculator.
+If you would like to see what your cost savings may be, check out our Impact cost calculator.